Best Medicare Supplement Plans in Texas 2025

 - Plan G covers 100% of the costs for office visits.

-- Plan N requires a $20 copay for most office visits, which can add up over time if you have frequent appointments.
+- Plan N requires a $20 copay for most office visits.

 - Plan G fully covers urgent care visits.

-- Plan N requires a $50 copay for each urgent care visit, which can be a significant cost for those who need urgent care services regularly.
+- Plan N requires a $50 copay for each urgent care visit.

 - Plan G fully covers ER visits (unless you’re admitted), meaning no out-of-pocket expenses for emergencies.